 There can be no doubt that the members of the Danish alternative art pop band Blaue Blume are romantics.
-The four members have all recently turned 25, and it’s difficult to be anything else at this age.
+The three members have all recently turned 25, and it’s difficult to be anything else at this age.
 The musicians are looking for miracles — and find them in their own songs and the lyrics raises the eternal questions of love, life and death.

 Blaue Blume could be called the successors of the New Romanticism, which was born in Great Britain 35 years ago as a reaction to the insolent and vulgarly simple punk music, which enthralled the youth.
 The New Romantics, of which Duran Duran and Spandau Ballet proved to be the most successfully, were interested in everything that was complicated, intricate, ambivalent and inexpressible.
 Their performances were always distinguished by some truly fantastic stage constumes.